 Canada and the U.S. were facing two major challenges in the Columbia Basin after the Second World War.

-To solve these challenges, water needed to be stored in the upper Columbia Basin.
-The Columbia River Treaty was signed by the U.S. and Canada on January 17, 1961.
-It was ratified by the U.S. in 1961 and by Canada in 1964.
+In response to these challenges, Canada and the U.S. decided to investigate if water could be stored in the upper Columbia Basin for the benefit of both countries.
+After years of study, investigations, and negotiation the Columbia River Treaty was signed by the U.S. and Canada on January 17, 1961.
 Instruments of ratification covering the Treaty and Protocol were exchanged on September 16, 1964.

 Under the treaty, Canada agreed to build three storage dams Keenleyside, Duncan and Mica - in the Canadian Columbia Basin.
-A fourth dam, Libby Dam, was built in the U.S., with its reservoir reaching into British Columbia.
+It also provided permission for the U.S. to build Libby Dam in the U.S. with its reservoir reaching into British Columbia.